-Kendall Jenner Drives Instagram Wild In Cupped Minidress: ‘Backstage At Versace’
+Kendall Jenner Drives Instagram Wild In Cupped Mini Dress: ‘Backstage At Versace’

 “Love this obe” was another comment.

-Responses mostly came in as short ones – fans appeared completely floored – with many users appearing to opt down the emoji route.
+Responses mostly came in as short ones – fans appeared completely floored – with many users appearing to opt for emoji.
 Unsurprisingly, fire and heart emoji proved plentiful, alongside Instagram’s much-adored alien emoji.

 “Wowww,” one fan said.